danielle-askew/School_District_Analysis/README.md

-# School_District_Analysis
-Overview of the school district analysis:
+## Overview of the school district analysis:

 For this challenge we assisted Maria by analyzing student and school data.
 Through this we can help inform the school district on school budgets and their priorities.
 The school district wanted to break down the following items:
 * A high-level snapshot of the district's key metrics
 * An overview of the key metrics for each school